renjieliu/SQL-barcode/README.md

 # SQL-Barcode
-To use SQL to generate scannable barcode
+Using SQL to generate scannable barcode